Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 ## Python code (pages/data_viz/data_viz.py)

-Below, you'll find the code that goes along with the Markdown.
-This code will fill in the objects on the page and establish the interaction between the slider and the chart.
+Here is the code that complements the Markdown.
+This code populates the objects on the page and creates the connection between the slider and the chart.

 ```python
 from taipy.gui import Markdown